brown-cs-224/Mesh-Stencil/README.md

 ## Submission Instructions

+For the milestone deadline, submit your branch of the Github classroom repository to the “Mesh (Milestone)” assignment.

-Submit your branch of the Github classroom repository to the “Mesh” assignment.
+For the final deadline, submit your branch of the Github classroom repository to the “Mesh (Final)” assignment.

 ## Credits